agholson/Save-Data-Locally-in-iOS-Apps/README.md

 })
 ```

-However, in order to make a good user experience, we would prefer to fetch the data for every change to this list.
+However, in order to make a good user experience, one in which results change for every character typed,
+we would prefer to fetch the data for every change to this list.
 We can achieve this through an `onChange` modifier of the `VStack` that displays the data.
 ```
 //         Whenever the filterByText value changes, it will retrieve the data from the database